Booktrust receives central funding to run the Bookstart programme in England, Northern Ireland and Wales.

 Poet Laureate, Carol Ann Duffy

 Bookstart is administered by the national independent charity Booktrust.
-It is a public/private, multi-agency partnership sponsored by over 25 children's publishers and is the largest corporate social responsibility (CSR) partnership of its kind in the UK.
+It is a public/private, multi-agency partnership with support and sponsorship from children's publishers and is the largest corporate social responsibility (CSR) partnership of its kind in the UK.

 Bookstart central funding is provided through: